Effects of Poor Sleep on Our Lives

 In response, your brain limits the production of your sleepy hormones making it harder for you to wind down and get tired.

 You might be one of the people who are not influenced by blue light in this particular way.
 Meaning, you might not have a problem with falling asleep after looking at screens.
+Unfortunately, this doesn’t change the fact that the quality of your sleep for the first ~3 hours will suffer significantly.

 Your brain still reacts to blue light, even if you can fall asleep easily, you will not enter the stage of deep sleep before their effects wear off completely.

-Good sleep should come first, even before good diet and exercise.
+Good sleep should come first, even before a good diet and exercise.
 Your body can’t go without sleep, so make sure the sleep you get is as good as it can be.

 Published on Updated on